Programs & Initiatives in Communities

-- Diabetes Self-Management Program (DSMP) – also known as Living Well with Diabetes – is a proven program for adults and their families who are living with diabetes.
+This proven program is for adults and their families who are living with diabetes.
 These workshops include six weekly two-and-a-half hour sessions, where participants learn to make healthier choices, understand treatments, talk to their doctor, get support and more.
 The workshops are taught by trained peer educators in community locations, clinics and other settings.
 Some workshops may have a sliding fee or cost share.

-- Chronic Disease Self-Management Program (CDSMP) – also known as Living Well with Chronic Conditions – is a low-cost program that helps adults learn how to manage and improve their health.
+This low-cost program helps adults learn how to manage and improve their health.
 Developed by Stanford University, these proven interactive workshops focus on problems that are common to individuals dealing with any chronic disease.
 Workshop topics include improving strength, managing medication, communication, diet, dealing with frustration and isolation, and more.